rscopes/rescope/readme.md

 By " a deterministic way ", i mean : <br/>
 All state-making values should come from the entry state; <br>
-so even if there 500 stores interconnected : theirs outputs datas will remain determined by a limited number of key "seeds" stores.
+so even if there 500 interdependent stores  : theirs outputs datas will remain determined by a limited number of key "seeds" stores.

 Rescope Contexts manages a pool of stores and provide :
 - easy serialisation, export & restore of you're Application State.
 - Contexts inheriting & mixing,
+- Automatic, synchrone and/or Async stores injection, init, lazy load & sleep
 - Chain destroy of contexts

 Rescope Stores could maintain, serialize and restore server & client side :
-- enhanced records matching some ids,
+- Enhanced records matching some ids,
 - Processed & interpolated datas, ready for render
 - Page state & status (act as router)
 - session, etc...